ezeparziale/streaming-twitter-kafka-mongodb/README.md

 # 🐦 Streaming tweets with kafka and mongodb

-Demo of streaming tweets from twiiter and save it in mongodb.
+Demo of streaming tweets from twitter and save it in mongodb.

 - [X] Mongodb
 - [X] Mongo express